 You’ll need the following:

 Then, offer several mix-ins for the hot beverages.
-Flavored coffee syrups, honey for the tea, flavored creamers, mini marshmallows for the cocoa, packets of sugar and stevia and of course, a small pitcher of easier on digestion a2 Milk® will round out the coffee bar — we especially love whole milk for coffee.
+Flavored coffee syrups, honey for the tea, flavored creamers, mini marshmallows for the cocoa, packets of sugar and stevia and of course, a small pitcher of a2 Milk® will round out the coffee bar — we especially love whole milk for coffee.

 We also love the idea of offering a small appetizer near the mugs.
 Crisp biscotti, chocolate-covered espresso beans, or mini muffins will appease your guests while they wait for their meal.

 As you plan which breakfast-meets-lunch foods to prepare, learn if any of your guests have special dietary considerations such as a vegetarian, vegan, gluten-free or low-sugar diet.
 Aim for having at least two main entree options and a variety of side dishes so each guest can find plenty to enjoy.
 Tip: Simple options like vegetable trays and fruit kebabs that don’t have any hidden ingredients make great appetizers for all guests.

 Typical breakfast foods such as eggs, pancakes, crepes, and oatmeal are perfect for a Sunday brunch.
 To make them easier to keep warm and serve, consider casserole-style egg bakes or quiches instead of over-easy or scrambled eggs.

 When it comes to pancakes, waffles or French toast, keep them warm in a 180-degree oven until it’s time to eat.
 Then serve on a warmed platter.

 Breakfast casseroles featuring a biscuit crust and an egg-meat-vegetable filling are also popular.
 This can easily be customized to meet the needs of your guests by using gluten-free biscuit dough for those with a gluten intolerance, or by omitting meat for any vegetarians.

 Here are a few recipes to delight every palate: